The Times Record (Maine): RFB Enterprises

+When it was part of MaineToday Media (MTM), the publication was an affiliate of the state's largest news-gathering organization, RFB Enterprises, which included newspapers such as the Portland Press Herald.

-In 2012, The Times Record sold its printing division, Alliance Press, to Reade Brower under the name RFB Enterprises. out of Rockland, Maine and moved the presses to a new building at 3 Business Parkway, in Brunswick.
-As part of the restructuring, past-due property taxes were paid off.
+Until sold as a whole on April 1, 2018, The Times Record had sold its printing division, Alliance Press, to Reade Brower under the name RFB Enterprises out of Rockland, Maine, and moved the presses to a new building at 3 Business Parkway, in Brunswick; as part of the restructuring, past-due property taxes were paid off.

-On April 1, 2018, The Times Record, as a whole, was sold to RFB Enterprises.
-In 2019, Alliance Press moved out of its Brunswick facility and merged with MaineToday Media's new printing press in South Portland, Maine.
+In 2019, Alliance Press moved out of its Brunswick facility and merged with MTM's new printing press in South Portland, Maine.
 Brower has consolidated six of Maine's seven daily newspapers, as well as 21 weekly newspapers, under his ownership.

+Maine Trust for Local News

+In August 2023, The Times Record was one of Reade Brower's publications sold to a non-profit newspaper group, Maine Trust for Local News.
+In March 2025, the owners announced the Times Record will reduce its weekly print schedule from a twice to once a week.
+Moving forward, the paper will only be published on Fridays.